-Should the request fall outside the scope of permanent part-time employment or be in any other way problematical, advice may be sought from People and Culture, System Performance and Service Delivery of the Department for Health and Ageing.
+Should the request fall outside the scope of permanent part-time employment or be in any other way problematical, advice may be sought from the local human resources team.

 Publicity and promotion

 Part-time employment policy should be well known and widely understood within the workplace and managers and supervisors should be positive and sympathetic to staff interest in it.